DISCLAIMER: Harry Potter and its respective characters belong to J.K. Rowling. This plot line, however, belongs to me.

 And that was all.

 She did not know how long she swam in the darkness, did not know when she regained the ability to move.
-But when she finally cracked her eyes open, screams and wretched shouts filled her ears.
+Was she ever unconscious at all?
+It all came back slowly, though; first the sound of spells ricocheting off the walls, then the wretched sound of screams.
+When she finally cracked her eyes open, she nearly wished she hadn't.

 "SIRIUS!" she heard a voice bellow, and she grew frightened at the overwhelming amount of emotion behind it.
 "SIRIUS!"